TedCha/quiktap/README.md

 A big thank you to [Corey Schafer](https://www.youtube.com/c/Coreyms).
 His [Django Tutorials](https://www.youtube.com/playlist?list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p) are absolutly amazing and were used as reference during the entire development process.

 Also, a big thank you to all of the dependency authors/contributors.
-Their packages made development in Django and absolute breeze.
+Their packages made development in Django an absolute breeze.

 ## License
 MIT License